-Implements a component that manages an HTML <input type=text> or <input type=password> form element., with a Form component.
+Implements a component that manages an HTML <input type=text> or <input type=password> form element, within a Form component.

-Parameter Description text The text inside the textarea. hidden If true, then the text field is written as a <input type="password"/> form element. disabled Controls whether the text field is active or not. displayWidth Controls the display width of the text control in the client browser. maximumWidth Controls the maximum characters that the text control will accept hen first starting to design a Tapestry application, the designer consider some basic elements as a guide to the overall design of the application.
+Parameter Description text The text inside the text field. hidden If true, then the text field is written as a <input type="password"/> form element. disabled Controls whether the text field is active or not. displayWidth Controls the display width of the text control in the client browser. maximumLength Controls the maximum number of characters that the text control will accept